Daisy (Brand New album): Critical reception

-Daisy received positive reviews from most music critics, although fan reactions were more mixed.
+Daisy received positive reviews from most music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 75, based on twelve reviews, which indicates "generally favorable reviews".

 Dan Martin of NME described Daisy as a "breathtakingly accomplished record", calling Brand New the "most graceful rock band in America".
-Piero Scaruffi complimented how Brand New "abandoned their cliches for an explosive and abrasive sound, more in line with the style of Steve Albini's bands and post-hardcore in general."
 Drew Beringer of AbsolutePunk commented "Daisy is auditory proof, as this is the Long Island quintet’s most challenging and distinguished album yet", believing "Some will love it, some will hate it, most will be perplexed by it and will need many listens to digest it.
 But one thing is certain, this is a record that will shake you".
 Rock Sound also heaped praise upon the album, making comparisons to The Cure, The Smiths and Nirvana.
 Chris Hidden described the album as a more refined version of previous album, The Devil and God Are Raging Inside Me, summarising that "Brand New are now artistically unrivalled by their peers; it would be astonishing if they didn’t see where else they could go".
 Mikael Wood, journalist for Spin, particularly praised the moments of surprise throughout the album.
 "Jesse Lacey howls about burning in bed and turning to dirt while his bandmates churn out noisy, jagged art-punk riffs that routinely explode without warning.
 The sound is old-fashioned, but the fury is fresh".
 Christian Hoard of Rolling Stone praised the band for not sticking to genre restraints; "The quartet's fourth album avoids genre commonplaces with subtle shadings.
 'You tried to put a fire out, but you used gasoline' — and songs like the heroin-jag slow-burner "Bed" prove that letting rip isn't always Lacey's best move."
 Adam Downer of Sputnikmusic gave the album a 5/5, declaring "Daisy is broken and Daisy is violent.
 It is not romantic and it is not particularly deep.
 It's this writhing, bitter little record, obsessed with mortality as if the thing were breathing down its neck."